owncloud/ocis/docs/ocis/adr/0016-files-metadata.md

 * Good, because it avoids extended attribute limits
 * Good, because the same mechanism could be used to look up files by id, when the underlying filesystem is an existing POSIX filesystem.
 * Bad, because backup needs to cover the metadata as well.
 Could be mitigated by sharing metadata per space and doing space wide snapshots.
+* Bad, because it is a bit more effort to access it to read or index it.